dzuk-mutant/100r-theme-editor/README.md

 ---

-## Building
+# Building

 Building requires the following:

 - Elm 0.19.1 (can be installed via `npm install elm`)
 - terser (can be installed via `npm install terser`)

-Building the web app involves the `make all` command.
+To build all of it, run `make all`.

 An internet connection is required for the initial build, but the app will work offline once built.

 ---

-## License
+# Licenses and acknowledgments

-- This software is licensed NPL v5.
+- This software is licensed [NPL v5](LICENSE).
+    - The license is marked differently in `elm.json` because currently the Elm compiler will not compile if there isn't an OSI-approved license there.
 - JetBrains Mono is licensed OFL 1.1.
+- The default theme for the app is Hundred Rabbit's [noir theme](https://github.com/hundredrabbits/Themes/blob/master/themes/noir.svg).